About Rare Genomics Institute

 What is unique about RG?

 - Unique diagnostic opportunities: We connect families, physicians, and scientists who would otherwise not have found one another through our “RG sites”.
 An RG site consists of a research facility that is able to perform DNA sequencing and a clinician and/or scientist that can interpret the data from sequencing.

 - Individual attention from patient advocates: Once you apply to RG, you are assigned a patient advocate that will work with you to identify the site that best matches your needs and guide you all the way through sequencing and results.
 We will be with you every step of the way!

 - Funding Opportunities: Genome sequencing can be a significant financial burden for many families.
 To ensure that a family is not excluded from this technology due to lack of funds or insurance, we have created an individualized crowdfunding platform that allows families to fundraise for their child.

-- Passionate expert volunteers: RG is a completely volunteer-based organization, and almost all of our volunteers have full-time positions outside of RG.
-Most of us hold, or are pursuing, graduate degrees in science, medicine, business, and law and we truly care about the issues affecting families with rare genetic disorders.
-This is why we dedicate time to RG.
+- Passionate expert volunteers: RG has a significant volunteer-base, and almost all of our volunteers hold, or are pursuing, graduate degrees in science, medicine, business, and law and we truly care about the issues affecting families with rare genetic disorders.

 Why We Care

 An estimated 250 million people worldwide suffer from rare diseases.
 However, because each individual disease affects such a small number of people, little funding is dedicated to studying these conditions.
 Consequently, patients are left with neither hope of a cure nor understanding of the disease.

 Because most rare diseases are genetic in nature, we believe that genome sequencing has the power to help these patients in a way that conventional diagnostics cannot.
 However, most families affected with rare diseases are under financial strain, making access to such technologies difficult.
 To address this need, we act as a hub to help families raise funds and connect them to scientists who can help them.